- Things To Do

 Bring your class or group to Gray Lodge to learn about wildlife and the wetlands.
 We offer guided tours, stationed environmental education, kits for the classroom and self-guided opportunities.
 All programs can be linked to state standards.
 Call the Naturalist Office for information or to make a reservation.

-Organized youth or school groups may call to request day use permits from the Wildlife Area free of charge for tours or events.
+Organized youth or school groups may request an exemption from the day use fees for tours and events, and must coordinate with the appropriate department office.
 Please allow 7-10 business days for request processing.

 Enjoy a picnic on the Wildlife Area.
 From parking lot 14, find picnic tables with good views of the Area.
 To preserve the health of Gray Lodge wildlife, please don't share food with the animals.